 An ideal length allows you to swing safely without any damage.
-About one foot of distance is required between the wall and screen to avoid hitting the wall.
-And you need around 6-7’ between you and the screen to swing comfortably.
-Learn about the perfect golf swing guide
+However, about one foot of distance is required between the wall and screen to avoid hitting the wall.
+And you need around 6′-7′ between you and the screen to swing comfortably.

 Learn more about the SkyTrak golf simulator.

 What if you don’t have a proper room length?